This article originally appeared on VICE France.

-Our school nurse, Mrs. Alleau,was a rather loud woman with short hair and thick glasses.
-It was her office that I would run to every time my period pains had me crouched over in agony – a fact that I found highly embarrassing and was scared to death of boys finding out.
+Our school nurse, Mrs. Alleau, was a rather loud woman with short hair and thick glasses.
+It was to her office that I would run to every time my period pains had me crouched over in agony—a fact that I found highly embarrassing and was scared to death of boys finding out.
 Mrs. Alleau certainly didn't see the embarrassment in it, though.

 "You have your period, scream it loud and proud," she'd tell me.

 I was mortified.
-Of course she was right but her unique brand of feminism was lost on the 15-year-old me.
+Of course she was right, but her brand of feminism was lost on the 15-year-old me.

-It's more than a decade later and not much has changed in the world of menstruation.
-All my friends still feel dirty, undesirable and completely wrecked for that one week each month.
+More than a decade later, not much has changed in the world of menstruation.
+All my friends still feel dirty, undesirable, and completely wrecked for that one week each month.
 And, to this day, men still don't understand the trials of crippling stomach cramps or the fact that our breasts feel as if they're on the verge of imploding.
 The intricacies of the female body are still complete gibberish to them.

 But you can't really blame them.
 They aren't particularly well informed.
 One friend of mine spent the best part of his teenage years under the impression that menstrual blood was blue, because of some ad he saw.

 That doesn't mean every guy is completely lost when it comes to periods though – some folks are actually really into them.
-I'm not talking about the guys who are okay with having sex while a girl's on her period.
-No – I'm talking about the kind of fella who's so keen on Aunt Flow he buys used tampons off the internet.
+I'm not talking about the guys who are OKwith having sex while a girl's on her period.
+No—I'm talking about the kind of fella who's so keen on Aunt Flow he buys used tampons off the internet.

 In fact, there's quite a market for this sort of thing.
-Collate Sale is a good example of a website dealing in bloodstained underwear and, apparently, their used tampons are selling by the kilo.
-Their customer service forum is a testament to just how broad this interest has become – boasting queries about things like "odour intensity" and "soakage factor".
+This NSFW French website is a good example of a space dedicated to the buying and selling of bloodstained underwear and used tampons.
+Their customer service forum is a testament to just how broad this interest has become—it boasts queries about things like "odor intensity" and "soakage factor."

-After posting on a sex health forum saying that I was interested in talking to a member of the Red Brigade, I received a message from a man named Eric (that's not at all his real name).
-The man – who currently works in retail and leads a significant team of staff – agreed to hop on the phone and having a chat about his rather particular interest.
+After posting on a sex health forum saying that I was interested in talking to a member of the Red Brigade, I received a message from a man I'll call Eric, who currently works as a manager in retail and agreed to hop on the phone and have a chat about his rather particular interest.

 VICE: So, how does one find out they're into menstrual blood?

-After her, I had a flirt of sorts but I only told her that I didn't mind having sex while she was on her period.
+After her, I had a fling of sorts, but I only told her that I didn't mind having sex while she was on her period.
 She never knew.